 If you want to eat at one of these locations, reservations are recommended.
 These can be made on the app or website when your booking window opens.

-They are often fully booked in advance, especially when cruising on a sold-out sailing.
-If you don’t get a reservation, you can ask on embarkation day when you arrive on the ship.
+They are often fully booked in advance, especially on sold-out sailings.
+If you don't get a reservation, you can ask on embarkation day when you arrive on the ship.

 On a three-day sailing, expect to have a cruise casual night, a pirate night, and an optional dress-up night.
 Four-day sailings have the same, with an extra cruise casual night, while seven-night cruises also have a formal night and a semi-formal night.